Hell Town RV Park

 In the background, Leo seethed.
 This jealousy might be a good thing, Spooky thought.
 If Leo cares for Piper as much as he says he does, perhaps he’ll do the right thing to show her how much she can depend on him not to be so self-centered.
 Perhaps.

 Guy did not withdraw his gaze from Piper’s face.
 Instead, there it remained, attracted first to her hair, then her mouth, and finally, her eyes where he lingered as if spellbound.
 He puffed out his chest.
 “My bite delivers enough neurotoxins to kill what you call an elephant on Earth.
-On Boon World I never needed its potency.
-I figured I’d test it out on the Vrag.
-I wasn’t sure it would work.”
+On Boon World, before the Vrag invasion, I never needed its potency.
+Now, I feel lucky the snake was the first animal my parents saw after my birth.”

 Humble too, Spooky concluded.
 She was beginning to see the makings of an army.
 With Aron’s furry defense, Chick’s warrior training, and Guy’s deadly bite, they might, just might, have a chance.
 “We need a plan.
 Chick, did you and Kappa learn anything we can use?”